SaadFarhanIdress/multistep-form-with-formik/README.md

 ## Features
 - This form has 3 three steps.
-- In step 2, balance needs to 1 million if the I am a million checkbox was marked.
+- In step 2, balance needs to the 1 million if the `I am a millionaire` checkbox was marked.
 - Supports Dark Mode.

 ## Folder Structure